 Welcome to the sixth step in our free professional learning series on class and student blogging!

-Why help parents and students connect
+Why help parents and students connect?

-Finding your blog on the Internet
+Finding your blog on the internet

 In the examples below the correct URL is mrswaters.edublogs.org.
 Each example is a common mistake we see in blog URLs sent to Edublogs support.

-First part of the blog URL incorrect
+Mistake 1: First part of the blog URL incorrect

-Edublogs.org spelt wrong
+Mistake 2: Edublogs.org spelled wrong

 Missed the s in edublogs